 empathise

-I began by exploring the problem space to better understand how users interact with digital banking platforms.
-To identify opportunities and trends, I conducted a competitive analysis of leading challenger banks, focusing on features, tone, and user experience.
+I began by exploring the problem space to better understand how travelers currently discover and book destinations.
+To identify opportunities and industry gaps, I conducted a competitive analysis of leading travel platforms, examining their discovery features, booking flows, and overall user experience.

 Research

-My main goal was to explore the role that online banks can play in supporting individuals with busy schedules and multiple responsibilities.
-I wanted to understand how digital banking platforms can provide fast, accessible, and clear financial information — empowering users to make informed decisions that suit their personal and financial goals.
+My main goal was to explore the role a modern booking platform can play in supporting travelers who value both efficiency and inspiration.
+I wanted to understand how a digital solution could provide a seamless, premium, and trustworthy booking journey — empowering users to make confident choices that fit their personal travel needs and preferences.

 Competitive Analysis